 ela quality was quality!!

+"This is a new hotel.
+As soon as you enter the drive up to the entrance you know instantly this is a very classy hotel.
+We are a middle aged (young at heart) couple and really enjoyed our 7 night stay at the Ela Quality Hotel.
+The rooms were spacious and cleaned every day excellently the bar in the room being also filled every day.
 We tried different restaurants remember to book them as soon as you arrive early in the a.m as there is a 24 hour notification period to eat in these.
 The pools were fantastic the people were great not many english but this suited us.The entertainment was great around the ampitheatre at night and then moved on to the poolside bar for more.
 Plenty to do for the kids too!
 All in all a wonderful hotel which pandered to your every need.
 Its a bit expensive but worth every penny we will certainly be going back again with the rest of our family."

 - Travel date: 28th September 2007

 Top Quality Stay at Ela Quality

 - Travel date: 5th September 2007

 uncleaned rooms in ela quality